Donald Trump crossed yet another line on Monday when he suggested President Barack Obama might be a traitor.

 Trump is not the only Republican who believes that speaking the words “radical Islam” will somehow make it go away.

 He is the only prominent Republican who insinuates that the president is secretly Muslim himself and in cahoots with the terrorists.

 When asked in September whether or not the United States could accept a Muslim president, Trump said that “some people have said it already happened, frankly.”

 In February, he told Fox News that Obama visited a mosque because “he feels comfortable there.”

-And, of course, this is the same man who led the “birther” movement: a reactionary mob that refused to accept the president was born in the United States.
+And, of course, this is the man who led the “birther” movement: a reactionary mob that refused to accept the president was born in the United States.

 “He doesn’t have a birth certificate,” Trump told Fox News in 2011.
 “He may have one, but there’s something on that, maybe religion, maybe it says he is a Muslim.”

-Which was total nonsense.
+Which was complete nonsense.

 Partly that’s because conservative voters have been conditioned to believe the worst about Democrats.